 SDLT Holiday – Being clear with clients

-Many buyers and sellers, and potential buyers and sellers who have not yet have agreed a sale/purchase, will be expecting that their transaction will benefit from the Stamp Duty Land Tax (SDLT) holiday in England or the Land Transaction Tax (LTT) holiday in Wales that are due to end on 31 March 2021.
+Many buyers and sellers, and potential buyers and sellers who have not yet have agreed a sale/purchase, will be expecting that their transaction will benefit from the Stamp Duty Land Tax (SDLT) holiday in England or the Land Transaction Tax (LTT) holiday in Wales.

 Because the costs or losses incurred by clients could be considerable, it is vital that you make clear to them that you cannot guarantee that the transaction will complete in time to benefit from the Land Tax holiday and explain the consequences.